-- Presenter: Claudia Mejia, PsyD Licensed Psychologist, Behavioral Health Program Manager, Volunteers in Medicine Southern Nevada
+- Presenter: Claudia Mejia, PsyD Licensed Psychologist, Behavioral Health Program Manager, Volunteers in Medicine of Southern Nevada

 - Description: Demographic statistics indicate 56.5 million individuals residing in the U.S. identify as Hispanic/Latino/a (Pew Hispanic Center, 2017).
 Underutilization of health services by Latinas/os exists due to various systemic barriers, including perceived lack of cultural understanding during clinic interactions, increased difficulty establishing rapport with providers, and decreased reception of sufficient information (Ferguson & Candib, 2002).
 Through this session participants will increase their knowledge surrounding specific cultural values shared by many in the Latina/o community, which can assist with improved patient interaction and care.
 Participants will also obtain an increased understanding of Latina/o cultural values, thereby aiming to improve upon their cultural competence, further develop successful communication, and become more effective in developing relationships with ethnic and racial minority patients.

-- Presenters: John Devaney, CEO, Cape Fear Clinic; Jamie Parsons, Viola Startzman Clinic; Heather Lyons-Burney, Clinical Assistant Professor, University of Missouri-Kansas City School of Pharmacy, Faith Community Health; Mark Patterson Ph.D., M.P.H, University of Missouri-Kansas City School of Pharmacy
+- Presenters: John Devaney, CEO, Cape Fear Clinic; Jaime Parsons, Executive Director, Viola Startzman Clinic; Heather Lyons-Burney, Clinical Assistant Professor, University of Missouri-Kansas City School of Pharmacy, Faith Community Health; Mark Patterson, Ph.D., M.P.H, University of Missouri-Kansas City School of Pharmacy

 - Presenters: Lisa Safaeinili, MPH, RD, Executive Director; Charlyn Gutierrez, B.S., Westminster Free Clinic